 The Chinese money tree (Pachira aquatica) is a popular gift for those celebrating Lunar New Year.
-Who doesn't want a little good luck, especially of the cash-related kind?
+Who doesn't want a little good luck, particularly of the cash-related kind?

-"This plant is actually a Malabar chestnut tree that in the wild can get to be 50 feet [15 meters] tall, but in the houseplant world we usually see them as desktop plants of maybe a 4-5 foot [1.2-1.5 meter] specimen," adds Rebecca Bullene with Greenery NYC via email.
+"This plant is actually a Malabar chestnut tree that in the wild can get to be 50 feet [15 meters] tall, but in the houseplant world we usually see them as desktop plants of maybe a 4 to 5 foot [1.2-1.5 meter] specimen," adds Rebecca Bullene of Greenery NYC via e-mail.

-The Chinese money tree is one of the most popular houseplants in the world according to Lee.
+Chinese money tree plants are some of the most popular indoor plants in the world, according to Lee.
 "They are very easy to care for and can last for years.
 They are widely used in the Chinese culture during feng shui, the cleansing of your house in order to live in harmony with the surrounding environment."